mechPenSketch/Pausing/README.md

 If a NodePath is stored as a value, the pause background will switch to the respective panel.
 The first button gets focused.

+#### NavBtn.gd
+Buttons as children of menu panels have scripts attached to them.
+With this script, a button will get focused when hovered.

+#### NavBtnArrowed.gd
+A counterpart of NavBtn.gd that is to be attached to a ToolButton, a button that comprises of text only as well as a shared arrow cursor that positions to the one that is focused.
+More details will be added in a future update when it's implemented proper.

 ### Applicability
 To make use of this asset, copy "\pause_assets" to your project folder.

 On the Scene dock, add a CanvasLayer.
 From there, +Add Child Node (Panel) and attach script "PauseBg.gd" to it.
 Next, add all the Panel Containers needed as children of the Panel, and attach script "MenuPanel.gd" to each of them.
 In the pause background panel's Inspector, add all the menu panels' NodePaths to `np_panels`.
-Finally, add all children node buttons to their respective menu panels.
+Finally, add all children node buttons to their respective menu panels and attach "NavBtn.gd" to them.

 You can add any container nodes in-between to adjust the pause screen layout, as long as all menu panels are part of children nodes of the pause background, and the buttons are part of the children nodes of their respective menu panels.
-You can also stylize the background, menu panels and buttons by going adding a Theme in the pause background panel's Inspector.
+You can also stylize the background, menu panels and buttons by adding a Theme in the pause background panel's Inspector.

 Update pause background's `np_panels` with all the menu panels under it, while for each menu panels, add its buttons' NodePaths as keys and fill their respective effects as values.

 #### Tips
-Finalize the layout of the menu panels before adding their buttons and their effects to `button_effects`.
+* Finalize the layout of the menu panels before adding their buttons and their effects to `button_effects`.
 The NodePath key does not get updated automatically when the buttons are reparented in the process.
+* Avoid leaving any value in ```button_effects``` blank; if a key of the button isn't going to have a value yet, avoid adding it to the Dictionary first.

 ## Potential Updates